numotrade/.github/profile/README.md

 **_Enabling the automated exchange of on-chain derivatives._**

-Numoen is building a protocol for the trustless and automated exchange of quadratic perpetuals on Ethereum.
+Numo is building an automated, efficient market maker for options on Ethereum.
 We are committed to an autonomous financial system that is usable and fair to everyone.

 ## Links